lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-For more details on the InferenceEngine::Blob class, see "Inference Engine Memory primitives" in the documentation: [https://software.intel.com/en-us/articles/OpenVINO-InferEngine](https://software.intel.com/en-us/articles/OpenVINO-InferEngine)
+For more details on the InferenceEngine::Blob class, see "Understanding Inference Engine Memory primitives" in the documentation: [https://software.intel.com/en-us/articles/OpenVINO-InferEngine](https://software.intel.com/en-us/articles/OpenVINO-InferEngine)

 ### Load